 After exploring the boundaries of woodworking at the intermediate levels, students in this course develop a portfolio-quality body of work through intensive technical and aesthetic approaches to ceramics.
 Students develop skills for writing artist statement and proposals, as well as presenting their own work in a professional fashion.

-Course is repeatable for credit; may be taken 3 times for a total of 9 earned credits.
-P: degree-seeking student, ART 235 and ART 335
+P: ART 235, 335